FastTrackStudios/inferno/README.md

 However, chances that it'll break already working Dante network are low.

+If you know what you're doing and have basic Linux command line experience, it is perfectly usable for non-critical tasks, e.g. listening to music, playing multitracks through mixing console for mixing practice, recording rehearsals.

 Big thanks to [Project Pendulum](https://github.com/pendulum-project) (by [Trifecta Tech Foundation](https://trifectatech.org/)) for creating and maintaining [Statime](https://github.com/pendulum-project/statime) and collaboration on features needed for audiovisual networks functionality!
 Audio transmission would be much more difficult to implement without it.

 Respect to the engineers at Audinate for well-designed protocol and robust hardware devices, but the suits that decided to keep the protocol secret, ignore FOSS community and paywall a device driver should go to...
 [Inferno](https://en.wikipedia.org/wiki/Inferno_(Dante))!